-6.1 Four hundred and forty-three neighbour notification letters were sent out, nine site notices posted in the area and a press notice published with 45 letters of representation initially being received.
-Following submission of amended plans, neighbouring residents were reconsulted with a further 5 letters being received.
+- 6.1 Four hundred and forty-three neighbour notification letters were sent out, nine site notices posted in the area and a press notice published with 45 letters of representation initially being received.
+Following submission of the first set of amended plans, neighbouring residents were reconsulted with a further 5 letters being received. - 6.2 Following the deferral, further amended plans were submitted and neighbouring residents again reconsulted with 4 further letter of objection being received.
 The main points of objection are on the following grounds: